-A 95 per cent LVR home loan is a type of low-deposit home loan for which you are only required to have 5 per cent of the total property’s value to put towards a deposit.
+A 95 per cent LVR home loan is a type of low-deposit home loan for which you are only required to have 5 per cent of the total purchase price to put towards a deposit.

-‘LVR’ is an acronym for loan-to-value ratio, which refers to the amount you are borrowing, represented as a percentage of the value of the property being used as security for the loan.
-When a lender looks at how much you want to borrow, they will look at the deemed value of the property against how much of a deposit you can put down.
+‘LVR’ is an acronym for 'loan-to-value ratio' or 'loan to valuation ratio', which refers to the loan amount you are borrowing, represented as a percentage of the property's value being used as security for the loan.
+When a lender looks at how much you want to borrow in your loan application, they will compare their own valuation of the property to how much of a deposit you can put down.
 That’s why a 95 per cent LVR home loan only requires a 5 per cent down payment.

-Many standard home loans require a 20 per cent deposit, but there are other types of home loans available.
+Many standard home loans in Australia require a 20 per cent deposit, but there are other types of home loans available for owner occupiers and investors.
 They include 70 per cent LVR home loans, 90 per cent LVR home loans and 95 per cent LVR home loans.

 What are the benefits of 95% LVR home loans?

-Some of the potential advantages of taking out a 95 per cent LVR home loan include:
+Some of the potential advantages for borrowers taking out a 95 per cent LVR home loan include:

-Entering the property market quickly – Because you only need a 5 per cent deposit, you can take out a loan and buy a home faster than waiting to save the standard 20 per cent deposit.
+- Entering the property market quickly: Because you only need a 5 per cent deposit, you can take out a loan and buy a home faster than waiting to save up the standard 20 per cent deposit of genuine savings.